Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 Muchas gracias words with background - Patch F version effects comparison

-The patch tests the use of various shading and transparency effects.
-As you might expect, our unnamed vendor’s result differs drastically from the expected result.
+Patch G The patch tests the use of various shading and transparency effects.
+Our unnamed vendor's result differs drastically from the expected result.

 Expected output: